Are Express Inc.’shares a good deal?

-The share price of Express Inc. (NYSE:EXPR) rose to $0.62 per share on Wednesday from $0.61.
-While Express Inc. has overperformed by 1.41%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, EXPR fell by -67.37%, with highs and lows ranging from $2.70 to $0.55, whereas the simple moving average fell by -37.19% in the last 200 days.
+In Friday’s session, Express Inc. (NYSE:EXPR) marked $0.62 per share, up from $0.61 in the previous session.
+While Express Inc. has overperformed by 1.65%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, EXPR fell by -67.11%, with highs and lows ranging from $2.70 to $0.55, whereas the simple moving average fell by -37.29% in the last 200 days.

 Top 5 EV Tech Stocks to Buy for 2023